 What does Chlorine do to your Hair?

 Since chlorine is one of the harshest chemicals your hair can come in contact with, you should always take steps to protect your hair from chlorinated water to avoid damage.
-It’s essential that you take the right steps before, during and after taking a swim in chlorine as it can wreck even the healthiest of hair.
+As one of the hardest water types to protect your hair while swimming from, it’s essential that you take the right steps before, during and after taking a swim in chlorine as it can wreck even the healthiest of hair.

 When your hair is exposed to chlorine, it’s stripped of its natural oils and can break the protective cuticles which cause parched, brittle hair that is a target for split ends and breakage.
 Unfortunately, your scalp can also be affected by chlorine and can cause irritation by stripping it of its natural oils resulting in dryness and dandruff.